-VALUE OF ASSESSMENTS - EDUCATION RECOGNITION
+VALUE OF ASSESSMENTS - GUIDED LEARNING HOURS AND EDUCATION RECOGNITION

-ACCA seeks to enhance the education recognition of its qualifications on both national and international education frameworks, and with educational authorities and partners globally.
+As a member of the International Federation of Accountants, ACCA seeks to enhance the education recognition of its qualification on both national and international education frameworks, and with educational authorities and partners globally.
 In doing so, ACCA aims to ensure that its qualifications are recognized and valued by governments, regulatory authorities and employers across all sectors.
 To this end, ACCA qualifications are currently recognized on the education frameworks in several countries.
-Please refer to www.accaglobal.com/en/discover/publicvalue/education-learning/recognition-acca.html for further information.
+Please refer to your national education framework regulator for further information about recognition.